 Disney Friendship Boats in Epcot

-In addition to the boats in the Epcot Resorts area, you will find a separate Friendship Boat transportation option within Epcot.
+In addition to the boats in the Epcot area, you will find a separate Friendship Boat transportation option within Epcot.

 These boats travel from both sides of the World Showcase Plaza.
 If you face the Plaza, the right side (towards Canada) departs and heads to Morocco.